ninenines/cowboy/guide/introduction.md

 efficient (both in latency and memory use) and can easily be embedded in another application.

 Cowboy is clean Erlang code.
-It bans the use of parameterized modules and the process dictionary.
-It includes documentation and typespecs for all public interfaces.
+It includes hundreds of tests and its code is fully compliant with the Dialyzer.
+It is also well documented and features both a Function Reference and a User Guide.

 Prerequisites
 -------------